sgeos/sgeos.github.io/_posts/2016-01-08-unix-arm-assembler-on-android.markdown

 }
 {% endhighlight %}

 This is probably not what you expected to see.
 To be fair, the first version looped over argv and used printf.
 The C version is, however, supposed to be a C representation of the ASM.
 This version C main uses the same algorithm as the following ASM version.
+This start.s uses the system.inc.
-{% highlight c %}
+{% highlight asm %}
+@ start.s
 .include "system.inc"
         .syntax unified
 	.set ALIGNMENT,8